Why Is a Domain Name Important?

 Domains are one of the most important parts of the web.
-Want to make your mark online?
-A great start is not taking the importance of your domain name for granted.
+If you want to make your mark online, a great start is not taking the importance of your domain name for granted.

 Having the right domain name for a company or website is one of the most important parts of a business.
-This is because more and more people are using the internet every day making online presence more important now than ever before.
-When you choose the best and most accurate domain name for your business, your online presence and business can and will just grow bigger.
-Maybe bigger than you ever thought it could be.
+This is because business audiences are now mainly found online and more and more businesses are recognising the need to transform and grow their online presence now than ever before.
+When you choose the best and most accurate domain name for your business, your online presence and business can and will reach a wider audience which can be initially surprising to businesses.

-The ending of a domain is also one of the most important parts of the whole name.
-Without this part of the domain it will not be recognised.
-The most popular domain extensions are .com, .co.uk and .co, which is just .com without the m.
+The ending of a domain is one of the most important parts of the whole name.
+Without this part of the domain name, it will not be recognised.
+The most popular domain extensions are .com, .co.uk and .co.

 So more recently than ever you will find a lot of blogs ending in the .blog extension.
 A lot of portfolio sites end in .design.
 The country code extensions help to show the user the main audience of the site and what country they come from.
-For instance a lot of clothing companies based in the UK only target audiences in the UK, so they would use this extention as it would show people the site is only based for people in the UK
+For instance, a lot of small business based in the UK only target audiences in the UK, so they would use this extension as it would show people the website is for a UK based business.